Contact topology and non-equilibrium thermodynamics: Introduction and outline

 {\bf ``Theorem" (an informal version of Theorem~\ref{thm-A} below).} {\it Let a submanifold $M \subset \Sigma$ be the union of a finite number of the connected components of the nodal set $\{H=0\}$ which separates $\Sigma$ into two open parts, $\Sigma_-$ and $\Sigma_+$.
 Assume that $H$ is strictly positive on $\Sigma_+$ (but may change sign on $\Sigma_-$).
 Let $(\Lambda_0, \Lambda_1)$ be a robustly interlinked pair of Legendrian submanifolds with $\Lambda_1 \subset M$.
 Then, under certain dynamical assumptions concerning the contact flow $\{\varphi^t\}$ of $H$ near $\Lambda_1$ and on $\Sigma_+$, we have $\Lambda_0 \cap \Sigma_+ \neq \emptyset$, and there exists a trajectory of the flow, lying completely in $\Sigma_+$, which starts on $\Lambda_0$ and asymptotically converges to $\Lambda_1$.}

-\begin{exam} {\rm In the notations of Example~\ref{exam-onejet}, the zero section $\Lambda_1 \subset M:= \{z=0\}$ is the global attractor of the contact Hamiltonian flow generated by $-cz$, $c>0$.
+\begin{exam} {\rm In the notations of Example~\ref{exam-onejet}, the zero section $\Lambda_1 \subset M:= \{z=0\}$ is the global attractor of the contact Hamiltonian flow generated by $-cz$, $c>0$ (see Section~\ref{subsec-attractors-repellers} for a precise definition of a global attractor).
 This can be seen by solving the corresponding Hamiltonian system $\dot{z}=-cz, \dot{p}=-cp$.
 Methods of contact topology enable us to detect semi-infinite trajectories starting on $\Lambda_0 =\{p=0,z=-1\}$ and converging to $\Lambda_1$ as $t \to +\infty$ for more general Hamiltonian systems which cannot be resolved explicitly.
 For instance, assuming that $X$ is a closed manifold, we find such a trajectory for every Hamiltonian $H(p,q,z)$ which equals $-cz$ near $\Lambda_1$ and is positive and bounded on $\{z < 0\}$ , see Examples~\ref{exam-1-jet-space-0-section-and-its-Reeb-shift-homol-bonded} and \ref{exam-infty} below.} \end{exam}

 We refer to \cite{MS,WWY} for the existence and fine structure of global attractors of flows generated by certain contact Hamiltonians convex in the momenta variables $p$.
 These results were established by methods of the calculus of variations in the spirit of the Aubry-Mather theory.